brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 4/1 Thessalonians 4 17 bht.md

 # 1 Thessalonians 4:17 Commentary Help Text

 ## BHT:
-When Paul speaks of believers being caught up to meet the Lord in the air, he is describing the future event of Christ's second coming.
-Just as Jesus was taken up in the clouds at His ascension, the rapture of the saints is a glorious moment where they will be swiftly and irresistibly caught up to be with the Lord.
-This is the ultimate hope of every believer, as it signifies a time of no more separation and an eternal residence with Christ.
+Believers are encouraged to eagerly anticipate the coming of the Lord, passing on this expectation to future generations.
+The imagery of triumphal chariots emphasizes the majesty and power of Christ.
+The phrase no more parting signifies the end of separation and the joy of eternal communion with Christ.
+The believers, both those who have risen and those who are alive, will be swiftly and irresistibly caught up into the air.
+This rapture serves as a glorious climax to Paul's message of comfort, as being with Christ is the ultimate hope.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "we," recommending thus the expression to Christians of all ages, each generation bequeathing to the succeeding one a continually increasing obligation to look for the coming of the Lord.
+1. "Again he says, 'we,' recommending thus the expression to Christians of all ages, each generation bequeathing to the succeeding one a continually increasing obligation to look for the coming of the Lord."
-2. The same honor is conferred on them as on their Lord.
-As He was taken in a cloud at His ascension, so at His return with clouds, they shall be caught up in clouds.
-The clouds are His and their triumphal chariot.
+2. "The clouds are His and their triumphal chariot."
-3. and so shall we ever be with the Lord—no more parting, and no more going out.
+3. "No more parting, and no more going out."

 ### Albert Barnes:
-1. "The meaning is, that after the dead are raised, or the next thing in order, they and the living will ascend to meet the Lord."
+1. "There may be a considerable interval between the resurrection of the pious and the time when the living shall be caught up to meet the Lord."
 2. "The word here used implies that there will be the application of external force or power by which this will be done."
-3. "It is, indeed, nowhere said that the transactions of the judgment will occur upon the earth.
-The world would not be spacious enough to contain all the assembled living and dead, and hence the throne of judgment will be fixed in the ample space above it."
+3. "It would seem from this, that the Lord Jesus, in his coming, would not descend to the earth, but would remain at a distance from it in the air."

 ### Marvin Vincent:
-1. "Together with them, i.e., the dead."
+1. "Together with them [αμα συν αυτοις].
+We that are alive shall simultaneously or one and all be caught up."
-2. "Shall be caught up by a swift, resistless, divine energy."
+2. "Shall be caught up [αρπαγησομεθα].
+By a swift, resistless, divine energy."
-3. "After having met the Lord."
+3. "In the air [εις αερα].
+Rend. into the air, and const. with shall be caught up."

 ### John Calvin:
-1. "To assign to Christ a thousand years, so that he would afterwards cease to reign, were too horrible to be made mention of."
+1. "To those who have been once gathered to Christ he promises eternal life with him, by which statements the reveries of Origen and of the Chiliasts (588) are abundantly refuted."
-2. "Those, however, fall into this absurdity who limit the life of believers to a thousand years, for they must live with Christ as long as Christ himself will exist."
+2. "For the life of believers, when they have once been gathered into one kingdom, will have no end any more than Christ’s."
-3. "We must observe also what he says - we shall be, for he means that we profitably entertain a hope of eternal life, only when we hope that it has been expressly appointed for us."
+3. "We must observe also what he says — we shall be, for he means that we profitably entertain a hope of eternal life, only when we hope that it has been expressly appointed for us."

 ### Philip Schaff:
-1. "This Ascension of the Church to her Lord presupposes the ‘change’ spoken of by Paul in 1 Corinthians 15:52.
-The bodily ascent will be a token of the new conditions into which the body has passed..."
+1. "The bodily ascent will be a token of the new conditions into which the body has passed, and will serve to identify the glorified body of the believer with that of Christ."
 2. "The general idea of a gathering to the Lord is conveyed, but a literal representation of all the details here mentioned would fail to furnish us with an accurate picture of what will actually take place."
-3. "The restoration to lost friends is much, but is enhanced by the introduction to Christ and everlasting residence with Him."
+3. "It is this [being ever with the Lord] which fills the Christian’s future and makes heaven for him."

 ### Archibald T. Robertson:
 1. "The next step, not the identical time, but immediately afterwards."